-- If a company / job has appeal then discuss this with your recruiter so that they can make a compelling introduction on your behalf to the firm.
+- If a company/job has an appeal, then discuss this with your recruiter so that they can make a compelling introduction on your behalf to the firm.

 - During the interview process make sure that your recruiter gives you detailed information not just in relation to the basics but also on how you should prepare and what the focus and format will be.

-NETWORK Don’t forget that circa 50% of all jobs filled in Ireland are via people’s own network and referrals.
-Network, talk to former colleagues, follow firms of interest.
+NETWORK Don’t forget that circa 50% of all jobs filled in Ireland are via people’s own networks and referrals.
+Network, talk to former colleagues, and follow firms of interest.

 KNOWLEDGE is key.
-The more you know the more informed your decision making process will be.
-You make a decision today based on the information you have available to you now and add to that a little gut instinct too.
-Finding that right move for you is a complex process.
-Taking the stress out of the process is helped by being honest with yourself, defining the process, scheduling key tasks and finding the right recruiter for you.
+The more you know the more informed your decision-making process will be.
+You plan today based on the information you have available to you now and add to that a little gut instinct too.
+Finding the right move for you is a complex process.
+Taking the stress out of the process is helped by being honest with yourself, defining the process, scheduling key tasks, and finding the right recruiter for you.